 Since ancient times, September has marked the beginning of the real new year, a time for reflection, reconnection, and resolution.
-When the trees start to don a rustic palette of russets and golds, it’s time to turn over a personal new leaf and begin again.
+When the trees start to don a rustic palette of russets and golds, it’s time to turn over a personal new leaf and begin again, and most importantly, breathe easy.

 “What we need in autumn is…an emotional or spiritual shot in the arm,” Katharine Elizabeth Fite wrote in Good Housekeeping in 1949, urging our mothers to dream up positive resolutions.
 “Why don’t we make the effort that would provide something new in our lives?”